fbpx

 • 1.78% = DEPLETED

 The stock assessment model for Striped Bass provides point estimates of Fishing Mortality and Spawning Stock Biomass for each year covered in the data set.
-We’ve compared the Target reference values to these annual point estimates and calculated the ratios (gaps) for each data year from 1991 to 2021.
-Applying the FINDEX gap assessment to the entire time series provides the following stock status trendline:
+We’ve compared the Target reference values to these annual point estimates and calculated the ratios (gaps) for each data year through the period 1991–2021.
+Applying the FINDEX gap assessment to the entire time series provides the following stock status trendline.

-The quota of 51,216 pounds is evenly divided between the commercial and recreational sectors.
-Within the Albemarle Sound Management Area, the NC Division of Marine Fisheries oversees the commercial quota (25,608 pounds), while the recreational quota is managed in Albemarle Sound (12,804 pounds) and all connecting rivers except the Roanoke.
-For the Roanoke River Management Area, the recreational quota (12,804 pounds) is managed by the NC Wildlife Resources Commission.
-Any excess from the previous year’s quota is deducted and affects the duration of each season.
+The quota is evenly divided between the commercial and recreational sectors.
+The NC Division of Marine Fisheries oversees the commercial quota and the recreational quota in the Albemarle Sound Management Area, while the recreational quota in the Roanoke River Management Area is monitored by the NC Wildlife Resources Commission.

 State Record